polterguy/polterguy.github.io/magic.lambda.logging/index.md

 This provides a convenient shortcut for you to create log entries that have as their content, strings concatenated together, without having to manually concatenate them yourself.

-An example of tha latter can be found below.
+An example of the latter can be found below.

 ```
 .a:foo bar